A survey, review, and future trends of skin lesion segmentation and classification: Classification Techniques

 {

 }

-Shape features (see list of names in Table~\ref{tab:SLC_features}) consider the lesion's asymmetry or border's irregularity, dividing the lesion region into two sub-regions by an axis of symmetry to analyze the area's similarity by overlapping the two sub-regions of the lesion along the axis.
-Then, the asymmetry index is estimated by the difference between the two sub-regions of the lesion, for example, the XOR operation between them \citep{oliveira2018computational}.
-Sometimes, geometrical measurements from the segmented lesion area have been commonly computed to assess the lesion's asymmetry and border irregularity, which include the area of the lesion, aspect ratio, compactness, perimeter, greatest diameter, shortest diameter, equivalent, convex hull, eccentricity, solidity, rectangularity, entropy measures, circularity index, and irregularity index (see details in Table~\ref{tab:SLC_features}) \citep{chakravorty2016dermatologist, chatterjee2019integration, damian2020feature, dhivyaa2020skin}.
-Out of the 144 SLC articles, twenty-nine articles ($20.1\,\%$) employed lesion shape features in the last decade for the SLC task.
+Shape features consider the lesion's asymmetry or border's irregularity, dividing the lesion region into two sub-regions by an axis of symmetry to analyze the area's similarity by overlapping the two sub-regions of the lesion along the axis.
+Then, the asymmetry index is estimated by the difference between the two sub-regions of the lesion, for example, with the XOR operation between them \citep{oliveira2018computational}.
+Sometimes, geometrical measurements from the segmented lesion area are computed to assess the lesion's asymmetry and border irregularity, which include the area of the lesion, aspect ratio, compactness, perimeter, greatest diameter, shortest diameter, equivalent, convex hull, eccentricity, solidity, rectangularity, entropy measures, circularity index, and irregularity index (see details in Table~\ref{tab:SLC_features}) \citep{chakravorty2016dermatologist, chatterjee2019integration, damian2020feature, dhivyaa2020skin}.
+Out of the 238 SLC articles, 33 articles ($13.9\,\%$) employed lesion shape features in the last twelve years for the SLC task.